 I am a fully qualified, experienced counsellor, psychotherapist and accredited member of the British Association of Counselling and Psychotherapy (BACP).
 I have many years experience of working with adults and young people within a GP practice, as well as Heads Together, a youth counselling organisation.
-I am also the school counsellor for The Yehudi Menuhin School in Cobham, Surrey.
+For 3 years during my time with Heads Together I set up and facilitated the counselling service within the Yehudi Menuhin School in Cobham, Surrey.
+Now I dedicate all my time in private practice.

 Feeling overwhelmed and unable to think straight will have a huge impact on how you live your life and build relationships.
 While our minds are preoccupied dealing with stress, it is very difficult to make good decisions.
 Counselling is a great way for you to make sense of your experiences and help you to find more manageable ways of coping.